Right Management India Privacy Notice for RightAssess

 Data Transfers

-We may transfer the personal data we collect about you to countries outside of India in which the information originally was collected.
+We may transfer the personal data we collect about you to countries outside of India where we store your information.
 Those countries may not have the same data protection laws as India in which you initially provided the personal data.

 When we transfer your information to other countries, we will protect that data as described in this Privacy Notice and any other specific notice given to you at the time of, or prior to, the processing.
 Such transfers will comply with applicable law.